-The appellation is located in central France in the winegrowing region Loire in the neighborhood of the appellation Quincy about 70 km from the Loire.
-It was already in 1937 AC status for white wine, rose and red wine followed in 1961.
-It is a very old wine-growing area, which was first mentioned in writing in the 9th century.
-The document in question states that Reuilly was bequeathed to the Abbey of Saint-Denis by King Dagobert I (608 / 610-639), with his lands, forests and vineyards.
-The area includes the seven municipalities Cerbois, Chéry, Diou, Lazenay Lury, Preuilly and Reuilly in the two départements Indre and Cher,
+The appellation is located in central France in the wine-growing region Loire in the neighborhood of the appellation Quincy around 70 km from the Loire.
+It received AC status for white wine, rosé and red wine in 1937, followed in 1961.
+It is a very old wine-growing region, which was first mentioned in writing in the 9th century.
+The document in question explains that Reuilly was bequeathed to the Saint-Denis Abbey by King Dagobert I (608 / 610-639) with his lands, forests and vineyards.
+The area comprises the seven municipalities of Cerbois, Chéry, Diou, Lazenay Lury, Preuilly and Reuilly in the two departments of Indre and Cher,

-The vineyards cover about 200 hectares on a limestone base with sand and gravel deposits on the banks of the three rivers Cher, Théols and Arnon.
-It is continental climate in front.
-The white wines will be unmixed out Sauvignon Blanc vinified.
-The red and rosé wines are made mainly Pinot Noir (with about 50% of the area) and Pinot gris blended.
-Well known producers include Bernard Aujard, Domaine Henri Beurdin, Francois Charpentier, Gerard Cordier, Pascal Desroches, Claude Lafond, Les Poëte, Denis Jamain - Domaine de Reilly, Domaine Valéry Renaudat, Jean-Michel Sorbe and Jacques Vincent.
+The planted vineyards cover around 200 hectares on a limestone base with sand and gravel deposits on the banks of the three rivers Cher, Théols and Arnon.
+There is continental climate in front.
+The white wines will unmixed out Sauvignon Blanc vinified.
+The red and rose wines are mainly made up of Pinot Noir (with around 50% of the area) and Pinot gris blended.
+Well-known producers include Bernard Aujard, Domaine Henri Beurdin, Francois Charpentier, Gerard Cordier, Pascal Desroches, Claude Lafond, Les Poëte, Denis Jamain - Domaine de Reilly, Domaine Valéry Renaudat, Jean-Michel Sorbe and Jacques Vincent.